Extracting Event Temporal Relations via Hyperbolic Geometry: Event Temporal Relation Extraction in the Hyperbolic Space

 \subsection{The Use of Pre-trained Language Model}

 Both of our proposed methods incorporate pre-trained language models.
 We investigated several ways to utilize them, and include two of them in this paper.
 The first one follows \citet{ning2019improved}, which only uses the static output of the pre-trained models.
 This approach is fast and allows a fair comparison with the models in \citet{ning2019improved}.

-The second approach fine-tunes the pre-trained language models during training on the TempRel Extraction objective.
-This approach can achieve better performance, but takes a longer time to train.
+The second approach fine-tunes the pre-trained language models during training on the TempRel Extraction objective, which can achieve better performance with more cost on time.